Heathrow Terminal 4 tube station

 Heathrow Terminal 4 is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line.
 The next stations are Hatton Cross to the east and Heathrow Terminals 2 & 3 in a one-way operation at the airport.
-The station is located in London fare zone 6.
+It is in London fare zone 6.

 History

 In 1979, approval for a fourth terminal at Heathrow Airport was granted.
 An extension of the Piccadilly line to serve the new terminal was agreed in October 1981.
 The station box would be built by the British Airports Authority as part of the £200 million construction cost of the new terminal.
 By 1982, construction of the fourth terminal building was behind schedule, and in July 1982 the location of the station was moved from below the terminal building to a nearby car park.

 Construction

 Construction began in February 1983.
 London Regional Transport funded the construction of 2.5 mi of new tunnels, the track and the fit-out of the station, at a cost of £23 million.
 Construction was completed by November 1985.
 It was built by Balfour Beatty, and the ticket hall.